Last Updated on August 27, 2021 by Corinne Schmitt

 Don’t forget to pin this recipe so you can make it later!

-If you liked this recipe, check out my other Instant Pot recipes.
+If you liked this recipe, check out my Lemon Chicken, and more of my Instant Pot recipes.

 Every time I publish a recipe, I get several of the same questions so here are the answers to some of the things you might be wondering about after you read this recipe.